Mathématique: Chapter 78

 Together, they stepped from Midway’s nondescript gray and into—

 Sunlight poured through skylights.
 Their steps, like chimes, rang on the metal, transforming into fractal tonal spirals.
 The room was wide, full of space and glass and crystal.
 The floor sharded upward in sections as they stepped forward, revealing glittering control panels.
 Ribbons of decorative trim sank into their moldings and liquid water poured along revealed channels.
-The walls, the floor, the vaulted ceiling sang with the equatorial winds.
+The walls, the floor, the vaulted ceiling sang with equatorial winds.

 Beyond the room, Rush sensed change spread like a ringed wave from the dropped stone of their arrival.